rahulhgdev/TypeScript/Steps.md

 run npm i typescript -g (install TS globally on your system)

 # How to configure
-- Create 1 .ts file ex., app.js (else it'll give error in tsconfig.json as it requires atleast 1 .ts file)
+- Create 1 .ts file ex., app.ts (else it'll give error in tsconfig.json as it requires atleast 1 .ts file)
 - create tsconfig.json (tsc --init or npx tsc --init)
 - tsconfig.json is used for defining rules like., don't compile if .ts file consists not assigned variable or if function is not called on declared